expo/expo/docs/pages/guides/adhoc-builds.md

 #### Google Maps

-You will need to run `Expo Go:ios` in a project directory with a valid `app.json`, or pass in the flag to your custom configuration file with `--config <path-to-file.json>`.
+You will need to run `expo client:ios` in a project directory with a valid `app.json`, or pass in the flag to your custom configuration file with `--config <path-to-file.json>`.
 Make sure you set your Google API key in `ios.config.googleMapsApiKey` as described [here](../versions/latest/sdk/map-view.md#deploying-google-maps-to-a-standalone-app).

 #### Facebook